 Logic allows you to hide or show questions or sections depending on the answer to previous questions.
 Logic helps you ask more specific questions and ensure participants see questions which are relevant to them based on previous responses.
-Logic is available on upgraded tests and on all paid plans.
+Logic is available on the Pro plan.

 By toggling on logic on a question or section, you can choose to hide or show that section or question based on a condition.
 The target of the condition must come before the question/section you wish to hide or show.

 All questions and section types can have logic applied to them (except the first question/section as it won’t have any conditions!), but only some can be used as conditions.

 - Preference tests can be used as a condition.

 - Radio buttons can be used as a condition.

 - Linear scale can be used as a condition.

 You can see which sections have conditions applied in the test summary:

 And in the results pages once the test is complete: